dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

+The key word "PROHIBITED" is to be interpreted as "MUST NOT".

 In the .txt version of this specification, values are quoted to indicate that they are to be taken literally.